bordercode/e101/content/services/Sesion1.md

 *Arete Madre de Aristipo, reconocido por desarrollar la escuela de Hedonismo.
 (435 a.
 C. - 350 a.
 C.)*

++ Jeremy Bentham

-#### "He famously held that humans were ruled by two sovereign masters — pleasure and pain."
+#### " famously held that humans were ruled by two sovereign masters — pleasure and pain."

 *We seek pleasure and the avoidance of pain, they “…govern us in all we do, in all we say, in all we think…” (Bentham PML, 1)*